Authentication vs. Authorization: What's the Difference?

 In the context of Crystallize, all incoming webhook payloads you receive are signed with a JWT token signature.
 This allows you to confirm that the incoming data is indeed sent from Crystallize, ensuring that your system interacts with authentic and reliable data exclusively from Crystallize.

 One thing to remember here is that if your private or symmetric key is breached, anyone can generate Tokens.
-There are mechanisms that involve a third-party system called Certificate Authority to avoid man-in-the-middle attacks.
+To avoid man-in-the-middle attacks, mechanisms called Certificate Authorities involve a third-party system.
 If you want to know more about Signature and the relationship between Certificate Authority (CA), check how HTTPS works!

 Their symbiosis ensures that users only access the resources they're allowed to, thus preserving the system's integrity and security.